-The first entrance is in China.
+The first entrance is via China.
 There are more than 18 cities for travelers to get to Tibet from mainland China by air, including Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xian, Kunming, Shangri-La, Xining, Nanjing, Xiamen, etc. In some major cities like Chengdu, Beijing, and Xian, the number of daily flights ranges from 6 to 17.
-Chengdu, the gateway city of Southwest of China, with the most daily flights to Tibet.
-There're 12-17 daily flights to Lhasa from May to October.
+Chengdu is the gateway city of Southwest China, with the most daily flights(12~17) to Tibet from May to October.
 Beijing, Chongqing, Xi’an, and Kunming come next.
 It's advisable to stay one night in the mainland city, either to pick up your Tibet Travel Permit or to buffer potential delays of your international flights.

-The second entrance is in Kathmandu - the capital city of Nepal.
+The second entrance is via Kathmandu - the capital city of Nepal.
 You can take the direct flight to Lhasa - the capital city of Tibet from Kathmandu.
 Usually, there're one or two direct daily flights from Kathmandu to Lhasa.
 It takes about 1hr and 30mins to reach Lhasa from Kathmandu by airplane.
 As a traveler, if you prefer to enter Lhasa from Kathmandu, please plan at least three days here for your China Group Visa.
 If possible, you can choose your seats on the left side of the plane to enjoy the summit of Mt.
 Everest.